New virus cases in UK, Germany bring Europe’s total to 30

 Spain’s national airline Iberia says it has extended its suspension of flights between Madrid and Shanghai until the end of April.
 Spain’s tourism department says there has been a significant slowdown in Chinese tourists visiting Spain and in Spanish travelers going to China.

-Virgin Atlantic said Thursday that it was suspending its London-Shanghai flights until March 28 because of the outbreak.
+Virgin Atlantic said Thursday it was suspending its London-Shanghai flights until March 28 because of the outbreak.
 British Airways has also halted all flights to China, apart from Hong Kong.

-The Italian health ministry said one of the 56 Italians in quarantine at an Italian military facility after being evacuated from Wuhan this week will be transferred to Rome’s Spallanzani infectious disease hospital after test results on Thursday indicated “a suspected case” of the virus.
+The Italian Health Ministry said one of the 56 Italians in quarantine at an Italian military facility after being evacuated from Wuhan will be transferred to Rome’s Spallanzani infectious disease hospital after test results Thursday indicated “a suspected case” of the virus.

-That is the same hospital where a Chinese couple in their 60s were admitted last week with confirmed cases.
+That is the same hospital where a Chinese couple in their 60s were admitted last week with confirmed virus cases.
 They are in intensive care with pneumonia.

-China’s ambassador to the U.K. said his country was “fully confident in beating the virus,” and urged other nations not to overreact.
+In London, China’s ambassador to the U.K. said his country was “fully confident in beating the virus,” and urged other nations not to overreact.

-“It is of hope that governments of all countries, including the U.K., should understand and support China’s efforts, avoid overreaction, avoid creating panic, and ensure normal co-operation and exchanges between countries,” he told reporters in London.
+“It is of hope that governments of all countries, including the U.K., should understand and support China’s efforts, avoid overreaction, avoid creating panic, and ensure normal co-operation and exchanges between countries,” he told reporters.

 As of Thursday, China had 563 virus deaths and 28,018 confirmed cases on the mainland.
-Two other virus deaths occurred in Hong Kong and the Philippines.
+Two other deaths occurred in Hong Kong and the Philippines.
 Besides Germany, Britain and Italy, other European nations with cases of the virus include France, Russia, Belgium, Sweden, Finland and Spain.

-Note: This story has been corrected to show that two of the cases in Germany are not related to the auto parts company.